-Seven lengths of optional Midsection components are interchangeable with all ELEOSTM Systems to allow for precise length determination intraoperatively.
+Seven lengths of optional Midsection components are interchangeable with all ELEOS[TM] and ELEOS[TM] with NanoCept[TM] Technology systems to allow for precise length determination intraoperatively.
 Lengths range from 40-140mm to accommodate bone resections in various increments.
-Various configurations of male/female Midsections can be coupled to produce the desired resection and overall construct length. | Table 6
+Various configurations of Male/Female Midsections can be coupled to produce the desired resection and overall construct length. | Table 6